1482815025/TsMAIN/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 A C/C++ program that can simulate CAN/CANFD/LIN signals and send those messages on real bus.
-Mainly these are two lib needed, one is [db_Parser](https://github.com/1482815025/db_Parser), which can parse dbc/ldf files and provide decode and encode functions.
+Mainly there are two libs needed, one is [db_Parser](https://github.com/1482815025/db_Parser), which can parse dbc/ldf files and provide decode and encode functions.
 The other one is [TsAPI](https://github.com/1482815025/TsAPI), which can send real time messages using Vector's hardware interfaces.
 Besides, there is another lib using to combine TsAPI and db_Parser, and implement real time Cntr & Chks of sending messages together with some real time message display & signals input functions etc.

 Functions available:
 * Parse the database file(dbc & ldf files), simulate ECU node.